 “You are a function of what the whole universe is doing in the same way that a wave is a function of what the whole ocean is doing.”

 It is important to remember that unity is not uniformity, and monism doesn’t obliterate qualitative distinctions while revealing the many unique functions of a whole as existentially unified.
 The wave is not rendered an illusion simply by recognizing that it is the whole ocean that is “waving.”
-There is still an observable pattern of oceanic activity within the greater context, which can be distinguished as an individual wave, and a wave crashing on Assateague Island in September is not the same as one lapping the shore of Normandy in July.
+There is still an observable pattern of oceanic activity within the greater context, which can be distinguished as an individual wave, and a wave crashing on Assateague Island in September is not the same as one lapping the shore of Normandy in July, though it is the same ocean waving in different locations and times.
 The illusion is not the temporary existence of these waves, but the dualistic idea that they are something other than the ocean, and thus lonely, isolated, little experiences that “appeareth for a little time and fadeth away.”
 (James 4:14)

 Similarly, the sensation of “I” is an experience the universe is having in a specific space-time, never once precisely the same as another, creating a recognizable pattern of behavior that we call a person, place, thing, idea etc. The illusion is not the temporary existence of these patterns, but the dualistic idea that they are something other than the universe.
 Your life, which James aptly compares to a vapor that appears and fades away, is not the extent of who “you” are.
 You are also “the whole works,” infinite and eternal, omnipresent and beyond any boundary of space-time.

 Pantheism recognizes this absolute Self, and correctly attributes all of our notions of an absolute Being to this reality: in a nutshell, “All is God.”